Rotary Jail Museum

 Inside the rotary jail.

-In the Spring of 1881, architect William H. Brown and iron foundry owner Benjamin F. Haugh, bot of Indianapolis, filed a patent for the most innovative invention: a jail with revolving cells.
-The main objective with this ingenious model of a jail was to produce a jail where prisoners can be controlled without the necessity of personal contact between the gaurd and the inmate of the prison.
+In the spring of 1881, architect William H. Brown and iron foundry owner Benjamin F. Haugh of Indianapolis filed a patent for a jail with revolving cells.
+The main objective was to produce a jail where prisoners could be controlled without the necessity of personal contact between the guards and the inmates.
 The design aligned a two-tier cylindrical cell block with one main column that served as both support and plumbing for the individual toilets in the cells.
 Each tier had eight wedge-shaped cells, but the whole structure has only one door.
+When a guard rotated the hand crank, the cell block spun, and sent the prisoners on a disorienting carousel ride past the access point.

 Crawfordsville, IN: Rotary Jail Museum that still rotates, Roadsideamerica.com.
 November 17th 2019.
 Accessed November 17th 2019. https://www.roadsideamerica.com/tip/25837.